Ice castles won't return to Colorado this winter - ExBulletin

 Ice castles aren’t coming back to Summit County this winter or Colorado at all.

-Earlier this year, Dillon announced that castles would not be built this winter at Town Park, where the company has built the frozen attraction over the previous three seasons.
+Earlier this year, Dillon announced that the castles will not be built this winter in Town Park, where the company built the frozen attraction over the previous three seasons.

 Unfortunately, it didn’t work there in Silverthorne, and there are various logistical reasons why a location didn’t work there, Smuzynski said.
 The amount of land, access to water, adequate drainage, sufficient parking, the flow of traffic are all things that we need to consider when weighing our decision as to whether a city or location will work for ice castles.
 Unfortunately, for various reasons, that hasn’t been the case this season.